Actively Recruiting

 • Left ventricular ejection fraction 40% or less with heart failure after myocardial infarction

-• Estimated glomerular filtration rate less than 30 mL/min/1.73 m2
+• Severe kidney impairment (eGFR less than 30 mL/min/1.73 m2)

 • Severe liver impairment

-• Women who are pregnant, breastfeeding, or of child-bearing potential without negative pregnancy test and not using effective contraception
+• Women who are pregnant, breastfeeding, or of childbearing potential without negative pregnancy test and not using effective contraception

-• Current treatment with mineralocorticoid receptor antagonists
+• Current use of mineralocorticoid receptor antagonists

-• Contraindications to cardiovascular MRI such as severe claustrophobia or metallic foreign body
+• Contraindications to MRI or intravenous adenosine

 • Lack of informed consent